cinder-studio/quick-firestore/README.md

 Implementation
 --------------

-MIT Licensed
+MIT Licensed,
-Typescript
+Typescript,
-Minimal Dependencies (Axios is the largest)
+Minimal Dependencies (Axios is the largest),
-Builds to es6
+Builds to es6,
 Jest for unit testing.

 Basic Usage